guillermoC9/bits-and-nibbles/README.md

 - ### Entropy:
   Pseudo-random algorithms require unpredictable entropy for seeding.
 Here is an easy way to obtain it.
 - ### Hashes & HMACs:
-  Criptographic Hashes & HMACs are extremely important, here is an easy way to produce many of them.
+  Criptographic Hashes & HMACs are extremely important, thua here is an easy way to produce many of them.
 Some very secure, some considered broken.
-But is a couple of good reasons to have an easy way to handle them from C:
+There are a couple of good reasons to have an easy way to handle them from C:
-  - Experimentation: That is why we support even broken algorithms, to allow reserchers play with them easily.
+  - Experimentation: That is why we support broken algorithms, to allow reserchers play with them easily.
-  - Availability: Usually this amount of hashes are usually available through language libraries for Java, Python, JavaScript, ... but not C. Here is your Hash & HMACs one-stop shop forL MD2, MD4, MD5, SHA1, SHA2, SHA2, RIPE128, RIPE160, RIPE256, RIPE320, POLY1305 and GHASH.
+  - Availability: Usually this amount of hashes are usually available through language libraries for Java, Python, JavaScript, ... but not C. Here is your Hash & HMACs one-stop shop for: MD2, MD4, MD5, SHA1, SHA2, SHA2, RIPE128, RIPE160, RIPE256, RIPE320, POLY1305 and GHASH.
 - ### Time (time & ticks):
   Measure time acurately is extremely important in computing.
 Let's have a look at ticks and learn how to manage time better.
 You will also find useful time utilities here, like calendar sheets.
 - ### CSV: